 1. Encourage LLM improvements for Android development.

-2. Empower Android developers to be more productive with a range of helpful models to use for AI assistance.
+2. Enable Android developers to evaluate and select helpful models for AI assistance.

 3. Lead to higher quality apps across the Android ecosystem.